tutek1/DTLabs/03_Platformer2D/lab03.md

 3. Select the **cable tile**
 4. Under the dropdown **Custom Data** set **"DamageOnTouch"** to `On`

 Now to detect the collision, the electric cables need a collision shape.
-Add it in the **select** tab so it looks similar to this:
+Add it in the **select** tab, so it looks similar to this:

 ![](img/CablePhysics.png)